basil-ermatinger/ShatteredTrials/README.md

 # ShatteredTrials
-Roguelike 2.5D Platformer with Card/Relic and XP System
+Roguelike 3D with Card/Relic and XP System